UPDATED: Monday, June 23 at 10:00 am

 Start:ME COVID-19 Small Business Resilience Support

 Emory University is currently raising $20,000 to re-grant to graduates of its Start:ME micro-business accelerator program that operates in East Lake, South Atlanta and Clarkston.
 To donate or get more information, check out their website.

 CCI is looking to support its fellows and residents to help cover gaps faced by community leaders of organizations and efforts that are addressing inequality in Atlanta.
 Learn more at their website.

 As always, global micro-lending platform Kiva is offering 0% loans up to $15,000 to U.S.-based small businesses.
 While Kiva is rather industry-agnostic, they will look to have you fundraise for the loans first from your network over a 15-day period and then their wider circle over a 30-day period.
 For more information, visit their website.

 The Red Backpack Fund

 The Spanx by Sara Blakely Foundation is opening up a grant application for female entrepreneurs.
 The Foundation will make 1,000 grants valued at $5,000 each.
-Applications open on April 6.
+Each month, we will accept additional applications.
+The portal will open for applications again on May 4, June 1, July 6, and August 3.
 Check out their website for more information.